 Students are permitted to miss a combined total of five class days for college visits, approved Pursuits of Excellence or other commitments approved by the Dean of Students Office.

 Juniors and seniors are encouraged to schedule college visits during the summer or other school vacation times.
 The Academy allows seniors to miss class days to visit colleges.
-Requests require approval from the student’s college advisor and Class Dean; requests should be submitted at least five days in advance through the online “Request to Miss Classes” form.
+Requests require approval from the student’s college advisor and Class Dean; requests should be submitted at least three days in advance through the “College Visit” form on DAinfo.

 Pursuit of Excellence